Mokkapps/website/src/content/posts/2019-11-21___the-last-guide-for-angular-change_detection-you-will-ever-need/index.md

 #### Default Change Detection Strategy

 By default, Angular uses the `ChangeDetectionStrategy.Default` change detection strategy.
 This default strategy checks every component in the component tree from top to bottom every time an event triggers change detection (like user event, timer, XHR, promise and so on).
-This conservative way of checking without making any assumption on the components dependencies is called **dirty checking**.
+This conservative way of checking without making any assumption on the component's dependencies is called **dirty checking**.
 It can negatively influence your application's performance in large applications which consists of many components.

 ![Change Detection Cycle](./cd-cycle.gif)